DForant/deano-ipsum/README.md

 *

 ### New Features
-* Added Binary Ipsum
+* No New Fetures This release
-* Added Groot Ipsum
+*

 ### Bug Fixes
-* Adjusted paragraph sizes to better reflect small, med, large, and x-large
-* Made Create Button bigger
-* Minor CSS style changes
+* Minor style issues
+*

 ### Performance Improvements
-* N/A
+* Refactored the Code to utilize the useReducer Hook as well as the global context
 *

 ### Other Changes
-* N/A
+* Because the navigator.clipboard does not work via normal http requests, we added a message informing the use to manually copy the text from the text area.
 *